Leung Ting: Career

 Leung chose the spelling of Wing Tsun to differentiate his teachings from those of other Wing Chun schools, and to keep them from passing off their style as his own.
 (There is no standard romanization of Cantonese; the Chinese characters remain the same.)

 Leung Ting has authored over 100 books, videos, and magazines on the topic of Wing Tsun and martial arts.
 For example, his seminal book, Wing Tsun Kuen (1978) has been translated into most major international languages, and as of 2012 was on its 23rd edition.
+His book Roots & Branches of Wing Tsun (2000) is amongst the earliest publications on the history of Wing Tsun Kungfu.